THE CASH RAILWAY WEBSITE

 SUNDERLAND.
 Co-op, Central Drapery Stores, Green Street.
 "The new central drapery stores, Green Street, in connection with the Sunderland Equitable Industrial Society, were opened this afternoon...
 "The.. electric motor, and blower for the pneumatic cash carriers are placed in the basement in Cumberland Street."
 Sunderland Daily Echo, 21 Jun.
 1899, p.
 3

 SUNDERLAND.
-Joplings. "'Service' is Messrs Joplings motto, and with this in mind they have installed an up-to-date 'cash railway'."
+Joplings. "'Service' is Messrs Joplings motto, and with this in mind they have installed an up-to-date 'cash railway which delivers the customers' change and receipts within seconds'."
 Sunderland Daily Echo, 8 Nov.
 1934, p.11

 SUNDERLAND.
 Kennedys, originally 39 High Street West and took over Cobden Exchange.
 "A feature of the shop was the way money was sent to the cashiers by way of a travelling container in a chute, the change returning in similar fashion...
 In the late 1950s Kennedy's eventually moved into the new units in Maritime Place."
 Curtis, Philip.
 Sunderland: a century of shopping.
 (Seaham: People's History,1999) p.
 96